 When you’re flying with a toddler, it’s best to carry these essentials with you for your journey:

 A recent study showed that experiential gifts foster stronger social relationships than material gifts.
-Traveling is an experience that keeps on giving for the rest of a child’s life, because of the glorious memories they get to carry with them.
+Traveling is an experience that keeps on giving for the rest of a child’s life, because of the glorious memories they carry with them.

 Apart from building social relationships, traveling has a wide range of benefits on the mind of an infant.
 It’s seen that traveling at an early age tends to enhance the developmental milestones in a child’s life.